+The following discussion is of certain financial and operating data for the periods indicated.
+You should read this discussion in conjunction with our Consolidated Financial Statements and the accompanying notes.
 As a consequence of the oil price crisis which started in the second half of 2014 (WTI and Brent, the main international oil price markers, fell more than 60% between August 2014 and March 2016), we have undertaken decisive measures to ensure our ability to both maximize the work program and preserve our cash.

 During 2015 and 2016, we took decisive steps to adapt to the new oil price environment.
 We reduced our capital expenditure program from US\$238 million in 2014 to US\$48 million in 2015 and US\$39 million in 2016 and implemented significant cost reduction initiatives that resulted in production and operating costs being reduced by 49% (2016 versus 2014), and administrative expenses being reduced by 26% (2016 versus 2014), while increasing average production to approximately 22.4 mboepd and increasing our proved reserves to 73.6 mmboe.
+For 2017, we designated a self-funded program that could be adapted to and provide production growth in different oil price scenarios.
+The main focus of the 2017 work program was to unlock the potential of the Tigana/Jacana oil field complex with a drilling program for 20 wells and new facility construction.

-In preparation for continued volatility, we have developed multiple scenarios for our 2017 capital expenditure program.
+In preparation for continued volatility, we have developed multiple scenarios for our 2018 capital expenditure program.
 See "Item 4.
-Information on the Company -B. Business Overview-2017 Strategy and Outlook."
+Information on the Company -B. Business Overview-2018 Strategy and Outlook."

-Year ended December 31, 2016 compared to year ended December 31, 2015

-The following table summarizes certain of our financial and operating data for the years ended December 31, 2016 and 2015.
+Year ended December 31, 2017 compared to year ended December 31, 2016The following table summarizes certain of our financial and operating data for the years ended December 31, 2017 and 2016.